mlinderm/npsv2/README.md

     load_reference=true
 ```

-This will produce a VCF file `tests/results/12_22129565_22130387_DEL.npsv2.vcf.gz` (determined by the output parameter) with the genotypes.
+This will produce a VCF file `tests/results/12_22129565_22130387_DEL.npsv2.vcf.gz` (determined by the `output` parameter) with the genotypes.
 The input variant is derived from the Genome-in-a-Bottle SV dataset; NPSV successfully genotypes this variant as homozygous alternate.
 The genotype is determined from the minimum index of the `DS` field, the distances between the actual and simulated data for each possible genotype.
-Note that due to random variation in simulation different runs will produce slightly different distances.
+Note that due to random variation in the simulation different runs will produce slightly different distances.

 ```plaintext
 #CHROM	POS	ID	REF	ALT	QUAL	FILTER	INFO	FORMAT	HG002